 In thousands of BGN Note 2013 2012

 Income from water supply 83,695 84,934

-Income from sewerage 15,357 15.245
+Income from sewerage 15,357 15,245

 Income from waste water treatment 20,963 22,195

 Interest income from overdue receivables 4,375 3,378

-Income from service sales 2,323 2,478
+Income from service sales 2,415 2,493

 Revenue invoiced to customers, which is to be transferred to meet the obligations regarding the financial memorandum ISPA (1,322) (1,195)

-Revenue invoiced to customers, which offsets the consideration for the new W&S infrastructure financed by the Municipality of Sofia's budget 27(b) (47) (45)
+Revenue invoiced to customers, which offsets the consideration

+for the new W&S infrastructure financed by the Municipality of 27(b) (47) (45)

-125,344 126,990
+Sofia's budget

+125,436 127,005

-According to an agreement dated 22/06/2007 between Sofiyska Voda AD and Sofia Municipality, and in relation to Financial Memorandum ISPA 2000 BG 16 P PE 001, signed between European Commission and Republic of Bulgaria, the Company is obliged to include in the price of the offered service of water supply, sewerage and treatment of waste waters all the necessary annual funds for repayment of the Financial Memorandum loan that was received from the European Investment Bank, amounting to 15% of the project value, where the total expected amount is EUR 8,775 thousand.
+According to an agreement dated 22/06/2007 between Sofiyska Voda AD and Sofia Municipality, and in relation to Financial Memorandum ISPA 2000 BG 16 P PE 001, signed between European Commission and Republic of Bulgaria, the Group is obliged to include in the price of the offered service of water supply, sewerage and treatment of waste waters all the necessary annual funds for repayment of the Financial Memorandum loan that was received from the European Investment Bank, amounting to 15% of the project value, where the total expected amount of the obligation is EUR 8,775 thousand.
 The end beneficiary of the loan from the European Investment Bank is the Municipality of Sofia.